Hello and welcome to this profile! First there is some general information:

 We need help preparing our snowmobiles and ATVs for winter.
 To do this, we need people comfortable with hauling a trailer.
 Also, mechanics and aspiring mechanics are very welcome at this time to help Jon Andreas with the snowmobiles and ATVs.

-We will be going to the reindeer fence again to separate the reindeer herds. and move them from the summer to the winter areas, so there will be reindeer work in the fence.
+We will be going to the reindeer fence again to separate the reindeer herds and move them from the summer to the winter areas, so there will be reindeer work in the fence.
 We also slaughter reindeer in November and December.
 The days are long and cold, down to -25 degrees Celcius.
 So for the reindeer work in these months we need some people in real good physical shape!

 Please note that whenever there is reindeer work, we will also be slaughtering some reindeer.
 You will NOT be asked to kill any reindeer, but you will see them die via a knife to the base of the skull (which paralyzes them) and then a cut to the throat to drain the blood.
 We will then skin and butcher the reindeer, and may ask for some help with this.
 After taking the meat back home, we will need to cut it down into smaller chunks that we can easily pull out of the freezer to eat.
 You will be expected to help cut down the meat.
 We want to give people a heads up on this so you know what you’re getting into!

 From the end of NOVEMBER until the end of JANUARY we have almost complete darkness.
 This is really, really hard for body and mind.
 So please consider this if you want to come in these months.
 To make it a little bit easier: BRING THE HIGHEST VITAMIN D SUPPLEMENTS YOU CAN FIND and start taking them some weeks before you come here.